-If your child is to be dismissed from school before the end of the school day, please send a dated note to your child's teacher stating the reason for dismissal, who will be picking up your child, and what time they will be dismissed.
+If your child is to be dismissed from school before the end of the school day, please send a dated note to your child's teacher stating the reason for dismissal, who will be picking up your child, and at what time.
 In case of an emergency, a verbal request may be honored.
 Students will not be dismissed from school until the person picking up the student signs him or her out in the office and presents a photo ID.
 Adults are not to go to the classrooms to pick up their children.
-This procedure pertains to dismissals before 2:45 ONLY.
+This procedure pertains to dismissals before 3:00pm ONLY.